indrekots/indrekots.github.io/_posts/articles/2017-12-24-improvements-to-optional-in-java-9.md

 ## Optional::or

-[Optional::or](https://docs.oracle.com/javase/9/docs/api/java/util/Optional.html#or-java.util.function.Supplier-) will either return the current Optional if a value is present.
+[`Optional::or`](https://docs.oracle.com/javase/9/docs/api/java/util/Optional.html#or-java.util.function.Supplier-) will either return the current Optional if a value is present.
 Otherwise an Optional produced by the provided supplier function is returned.
-To make things more clear, lets look at the following example.
+To make things more clear, let's have a look at the following example.

 {% highlight java %}
+findBook().or(() -> findBookFromWeb());
 {% endhighlight %}

-This is probably my favourite addition.

-allows to chain optionals come in handy when you need to lazily evaluate the functions and stop when the first one returns something useful
+If `findBook()` does not find anything, `findBookFromWeb()` gets called.
+Since the return value is always an `Optional`, we can build a lazily loaded chain of method calls.

+{% highlight java %}
+public Optional<Book> findBook(String title) {
+  return findBookFromDatabase(title)
+    .or(() -> findBookFromLocalLibrary(title))
+    .or(() -> findBookFromWeb(title));
+}
+{% endhighlight %}

 Back in [Java 8 you had to go through some ceremony]({{site.url}}/articles/chaining-optionals-in-java-8/) to achieve something similar.

+## Optional::ifPresentOrElse

+The final addition to Optionals in Java 9 is the [`ifPresentOrElse`](https://docs.oracle.com/javase/9/docs/api/java/util/Optional.html#ifPresentOrElse-java.util.function.Consumer-java.lang.Runnable-) method.
+By accepting a consumer function and a runnable, it can be used to cover the case where the value is present as well as the case where the `Optional` is empty.

+{% highlight java %}
+findBook(title).ifPresentOrElse(
+    this::increaseReaderCount,
+    () -> log.warn("Tried to look for a book which does not exist!"));
+{% endhighlight %}

+## Summary

+Three new methods were added to the `Optional` class in Java 9. `Optional::stream` allows you to transform an Optional into a stream of one element or an empty stream. `Optional::or` returns the current Optional if a value is present, otherwise an Optional produced by the supplier function is returned. `Optional::ifPresentOrElse` can be used to cover the value present as well as the value missing cases.